KrauseFx/krausefx.com/_posts/2017-10-18-ios-privacy-watchuser-access-both-iphone-cameras-any-time-your-app-is-running.md

 # Facts

-Once you granted an app access to your camera, an iOS app can
+Once you grant an app access to your camera, it can

-- record you every time it runs in the foreground
+- access both the front and the back camera
-- take pictures and videos without telling you
+- record you any time it's in the foreground
-- have full access to both the front and the back camera
+- take pictures and videos without notifying you
-- upload the pictures/videos it takes instantly anywhere
+- upload the pictures/videos it takes immediately
-- run real-time face recognition to detect facial features/expressions
+- run real-time face recognition to detect facial features or expressions

-- Have you ever used a social media app while using the bathroom?
+Have you ever used a social media app while using the bathroom?

 {% youtube https://youtu.be/uLsnsU5fK-8 %}